petersid2022/master-thesis/notes.md

 On CPU, draft evaluation is expensive and small differences between model logits cause many rejections.

+How Speculative Sampling works in general (from: [Reward-Guided Speculative Decoding for Efficient LLM Reasoning](reward-guided-speculative-decoding-for-efficient-llm-reasoning))
+The smaller model serves as a guide, proposing the overall sequences that the larger model can confirm or adjust, leading to faster inference without compromising quality.

 Speculative sampling was invented for GPUs, where:
 * draft model runs on tensor cores
 * target model runs on tensor cores